LUCY NYCHAI

 2) Could Ottoman troops have been in the area, considering the war line was farther south?

 3) Might the attackers have been mistaken for Ottoman troops, given the historical context?
-In folk art, people called any attackers "Busurmans" (that is, Muslims, non-Christians), in connection with the history of previous centuries, when a lot of Ottoman invasions happened.
+In folk art, people called any attackers "Busurmans" (that meant Muslims, Ottomans), in connection with the history of previous centuries, when a lot of Ottoman invasions happened.
+Therefore, people could mistakenly identify those who attacked as Ottomans.

 Additionally, the theory of relativity reminds us that the perception of time depends on the observer's frame of reference.

-This is how you can talk about the history of Ukraine as a whole, because books were re-writen, documents were destroyed, oral transmissions were prohibited by order of various monarchs, and later the Communist Party, they adjusted the history of Ukrainian territories to their advantage and to their own history.
+This is how you can talk about the history of Ukraine as a whole because books were re-written, documents were destroyed, oral transmissions were prohibited by order of various monarchs, and later the Communist Party, adjusted the history of Ukrainian territories to their advantage and their own history.
 Unnecessary and inconvenient facts were deleted.

 Black sheep